nus-cs2103-AY2223S1/ip/docs/README.md

     mark/unmark/delete: [command] [number of task in list you wish to modify] find              : find [search keyword]
     ```
-* Description: Duke will not understand any random input.
+* **Description:** Duke will not understand any random input.
 It will show the available input if it does not recognise the input.
 </details>

 <details><summary>Incorrect date format</summary>

-* Example of error input 1:
+* Example of error input 1:</br>
-    - `deadline some deadline /by 09-01-2022 0900`
+`deadline some deadline /by 09-01-2022 0900`

 * Expected outcome:
-    - ```
+    ```
     ~~~~~-----DUKE-----~~~~~
     Date and time format should be [YYYY-MM-DD HHmm]!
     (eg. 2022-08-21 1300)
     ```
-* Description: Duke will show the correct date format that user should use while interacting with the app.
+* **Description:** Duke will show the correct date format that user should use while interacting with the app.
 </details>